 On the one hand the practical problems of communication associated with the use of different semantics (ontologies) are of particular importance.
 On the other hand, problems of granularity at system descriptions in connection with modal and temporal logic are investigated with general conceptions developed in the conceptual system theory.

 PADLR – Personalized Access to Distributed Learning Resources

 Aided by BMBF and MWK Niedersachsen

 The research unit Knowledge and Data Engineering of the University of Kassel is partner in the Research Center L3S and worked there on a module of the project Personalized Access to Distributed Learning Resources (PADLR), where it developed a so-called Courseware Watchdog.
 This serves to find teaching materials in the WWW or P2P-network Edutella and to present it to the user.

 Learning material can be collected with the help of an ontology-based focused Webcrawler and by connecting to Edutella.
 Subjective Clustering extends well-known algorithms with ontology based background knowledge and permits thus the description of preferences and production of subjective views.
 A visualization based on Formal Concept Analysis offers intelligent browsing capabilities.
 Strategies for ontology evolution make it possible to reflect modifications within the ontology which are in the interest of the learner.

 February 2002 – December 2004

-KDNet is an open network of participants from science, industry and administration.
-The principal purpose of this international project is the integration of problems from the business everyday life in research discussions and co-operation regarding the future of Knowledge Discovery and Data Mining.
-The project is promoted by the European Commission as Framework of Excellence in the 5th Master program and runs since February 2002.
+KDNet was an open network of participants from science, industry and administration.
+The principal purpose of this international project was the integration of problems from the business everyday life in research discussions and co-operation regarding the future of Knowledge Discovery and Data Mining.
+The project was promoted by the European Commission as Framework of Excellence in the 5th Master program.